The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Notation and preliminaries

-The list of potential simple subgroups $H$ naturally divides into two classes: Lie type in characteristic $p$, called \emph{generic} subgroups, and all other simple groups, called \emph{non-generic} subgroups.
-Recently, significant reductions in the list of potential maximal subgroups $N_{\bar G}(H)$ of $\bar G$ have been made by Alastair Litterick \cite{litterickmemoir} and the author \cite{craven2017} for non-generic $H$.
+The list of potential quasisimple subgroups $H$ naturally divides into two classes: Lie type in characteristic $p$ (including the cases where the simple quotient is Lie type but $H$ need not be, e.g., $3\cdot \Omega_7(3)$ for $p=3$), called \emph{generic} subgroups, and all other quasisimple groups, called \emph{non-generic} subgroups.
+Recently, significant reductions in the list of potential maximal subgroups $N_{\bar G}(\bar H)$ of $\bar G$ have been made by Alastair Litterick \cite{litterickmemoir} and the author \cite{craven2017} for non-generic $H$.

-First, from the author's previous papers \cite{craven2015un,craven2019un} (relying heavily on earlier work of others, for example \cite{lst1996,liebeckseitz1998}), we see that if $H$ is in (v) then $H$ is not a generic subgroup (this is for $F_4$ and $E_6$, the result is not yet known for $E_7$ and $E_8$).
-Thus $H$ is one of an alternating group, a sporadic group, and a group of Lie type in characteristic $r\neq p$.
+First, from the author's previous papers \cite{craven2015un,craven2019un} (relying heavily on earlier work of others, for example \cite{lst1996,liebeckseitz1998}), we see that if $H$ is in (v) then $H$ is not a generic subgroup (this is for $F_4$ and $E_6$, the result is not yet completely known for $E_7$ and $E_8$).
+Thus, for $\mbG$ of types $F_4$ and $E_6$, $H$ is one of an alternating group, a sporadic group, and a group of Lie type in characteristic $r\neq p$.
 In \cite{craven2017} severe restrictions on alternating groups were proved, and in \cite{litterickmemoir} there are more results about non-generic subgroups, and in particular a complete list of all possible sets of composition factors for $M(\mbG){\downarrow_H}$ and $L(\mbG){\downarrow_H}$ was enumerated.
-A \emph{conspicuous} set of composition factors for $H$ is a pair $(M,L)$ of multisets of $kH$-modules (or for $E_8$, a single multiset $L$) where the eigenvalues of all $p'$-elements of $M$ and $L$ appear as eigenvalues of semisimple classes of $\mbG$ on $M(\mbG)$ and $L(\mbG)$ respectively.
+A \emph{conspicuous} set of composition factors for $H$ is a pair $(M,L)$ of multisets of irreducible $kH$-modules (or for $E_8$, a single multiset $L$) where the eigenvalues of all $p'$-elements of $H$ on $M$ and $L$ appear as eigenvalues of semisimple classes of $\mbG$ on $M(\mbG)$ and $L(\mbG)$ respectively.
 (Notice that the pair of multisets offers more information; a conjugacy class of $\mbG$ must have the same eigenvalues as an element of $H$ on both $M(\mbG)$ and $L(\mbG)$ simultaneously.)

 We need a few results from the theory of algebraic groups.
 The first allows us to find certain subgroups, usually the Borel subgroup of a group $\PSL_2(r)$ for $p\nmid r$.

 \begin{lem} Let $L$ be a finite subgroup of $\mbG$. \begin{enumerate} \item If $L$ is elementary abelian of order $r^2$ for some $r\neq p$ then $L$ lies inside a maximal torus $\mb T$. \item If $L$ is a supersoluble $p'$-group then $L$ lies inside $N_\mbG(\mb T)$ for $\mb T$ a maximal torus.
 Furthermore, if $L\leq \mb G^\sigma$ then $\mb T$ may be chosen to be $\sigma$-stable. \end{enumerate} \end{lem}